401(k) plan management: bring in the experts

-Often, these experts are independent providers (e.g., a recordkeeper, a plan design consultant, or an investment advisor).
-Sometimes, fiduciaries divide responsibilities among more than
+Often, these experts are independent providers, such as a recordkeeper, a plan design consultant, or an investment advisor; sometimes, fiduciaries divide responsibilities among more than two providers.

-There’s no one “right” structure for supporting a plan.
-How you choose experts depends on your goals, investment, other plan issues, needs, and level of comfort with design.
+There’s no one right structure for supporting a plan.
+How you choose experts depends on your goals, investments, other plan issues, needs, and level of comfort with design.

-But, there’s a correct process.
-And, that process should be grounded in the fiduciary duties imposed by ERISA, which include not only prudent service provider selection but thoughtful continuous monitoring as well.
+But there is a correct process, and that process should be grounded in the fiduciary duties imposed by the Employee Retirement Income Security Act of 1974 (ERISA), which include not only prudent service provider selection, but thoughtful continuous monitoring as well.

 Process is key for retirement plan sponsors

 It’s just common sense—you have to know what you’re looking for to make good choices.
-To select and monitor a recordkeeper effectively, you should establish clear criteria for hiring them.
+To select and monitor recordkeepers effectively, you should establish clear criteria for hiring them.
 As part of your selection process, be sure to review the company’s:

 Notice that fees are one among many considerations.
 The cheapest provider may not be best.
 Consider the appropriateness of fees relative to services provided and experience with plans and participants like yours.